 If the accident involves a government vehicle, whether on the municipal, county, state, or federal level, the statute of limitations is much shorter, often a matter of three to six months.

-Working with a Poquoson car accident law firm as soon as possible is critical.
+Working with Poquoson car accident lawyers as soon as possible is critical.
 An investigation should start promptly before evidence disappears and the memories of witnesses begin to fade.

 Virginia car accident damages

 Damages, or compensation, in a Virginia car accident may include:

 - Lost wages

 - Loss of future earning capacity